vault-thirteen/TIFFer/ReadMe.md

 2023, the owner of this technology is Adobe Inc., who bought Aldus Corporation in September 1994.
 More information about TIFF format can be found in
 Wikipedia: https://en.wikipedia.org/wiki/TIFF

+## Notes

+There are some mismatches between Golang's data types and TIFF format data types.
+First of all, it concerns the Rational data types.
+Go programming language has very poor support for built-in rational number types.
+More information can be found in the comments of the `basic-types.go` file.